developerruhul/frontend-checklist/README.md

 ## I already know most of these stuffs so it'd be better to just start freelancing besides studying.
 That way i'll get real world experience and also $$ (: .

 ## But I need a little portfolio to begin.
-So I'll use [this](https://github.com/ruhulwebdev/freelance-portfolio) repo to track my freelance portfolio progress and will also set milestones to complete it.
+So I'll use [this](https://github.com/ruhulwebdev/freelance-portfolio) repo to track my freelance portfolio progress and will also set milestones to complete it inshallah.

 ---